STATE DEPARTMENT OF EDUCATION

 Nancy S. Grasmick State Education Building, 200 West Baltimore St., Baltimore, MD 21201

 The Division of Student Support and Federal Programs originated in 1966 as the Division of Federal-State Programs.
 In 1972, it reorganized as the Division of Compensatory, Urban, and Supplemental Programs.
 It became the Division of Compensatory Education and Support Services in 1988, and was renamed Division of Student and School Services in 1999.
 In March 2006, the Division reorganized as the Division of Student, Family and School Support.
 Formerly directly under the Office of State Superintendent of Schools, the Division transferred to School Effectiveness (now Accountability) in July 2013.
-The Division restructured as the Division of Student Support, Academic Enrichment, and Education Policy in July 2018, and as the Division of Student Support and Federal Programs by 2024.
+The Division restructured as the Division of Student Support, Academic Enrichment, and Education Policy in July 2018, and as the Division of Student Support and Federal Programs in April 2024.

 Federal and State programs to educate children who may fail academically due to social or economic disadvantages are administered and supervised by the Division (P.L.
 103-382; Code Education Article, secs.
 5-204; 5-206; 5-207; 8-101 through 8-107).